 War is a rich man’s game of looting resources if a negotiation can’t be met with leaders of other countries.
 And same in our own country as well when a negotiation can’t be agreed on by its leaders and the people.
 Violence must take place to keep the rotten corruption of authority, wealth and power running in the same cycle it has for thousands of years.
 Here in America for 200+ years.
 People today are slowly waking up and the State knows it, so they take as much power as they can until the people are left with no choice.
 Of course, the State with the help of the ignorant masses, because that’s how democracy works.
-War is the decision that the corrupt system and state as well as resources they are starting from other countries, are worth more than the average human life.
+War is the decision that a corrupt system, State as well as resources they are stealing from other countries that they believe is worth more than the average human life.
 So what is it actually worth?
 Nothing.
 Abolish the State and Abolish war with it!

 And with that, I leave you with an excellent documentary of what actually happens in the military and an essay by Randolph Bourne that is spot on for the continuation of wars.